xurxodiz/MarioLevels/README.md

 Then, the most likely group is chosen, and the generator starts at the initial state of its corresponding automaton.
 The automaton is traversed, picking a next state according to the weights determined for it in the schematic.

 Now here's the key: at any point that the next state shares a name with a state in the other group's automaton, it's assumed to represent the same concept of level part.
-Therefore, it's randomly decided to proceed in this automaton or to *phase* into the other and continue deriving there.
+Therefore, it's randomly decided to proceed either in this automaton or to *phase* into the other and continue deriving there.
 This decision is not purely random as it is made according to the membership percentages calculated before.
 A player strongly belonging to one of the groups will have most of its states picked from that particular group.

 Some states will produce as output a small slice of the level (called a *chunk*).
 The concatenation, left to righ, of those chunks, is called a *trace*, and it uniquely identifies each level.
 In the following step, a builder module will construct the level from the trace to be played.